Wyoming Military Department: State Command Sergeant Major

-State Command Sergeant Major Lindsay Schmidt serves as the Senior Enlisted Advisor to the Adjutant General of Wyoming, leading the Army Guard's non-commissioned officers as they support statewide commands in achieving the Adjutant General’s goals and objectives.
-His duties also include active involvement in all care and training of the Wyoming National Guard’s enlisted force.
+State Command Sergeant Major Lindsay Schmidt serves as the Senior Enlisted Advisor to the Adjutant General of Wyoming, leading the Army Guard's non-commissioned officers as they support statewide commands in achieving the Adjutant General's goals and objectives.
+His duties also include active involvement in all care and training of the Wyoming National Guard's enlisted force.

 State Command Chief Warrant Officer

-Chief Warrant Officer 5 Doug Drost is the State Command Chief Warrant Officer for the Wyoming National Guard at the Joint Force Headquarters, in Cheyenne, Wyoming.
+Chief Warrant Officer 5 Derek Fisbeck is the State Command Chief Warrant Officer for the Wyoming National Guard at the Joint Force Headquarters, in Cheyenne, Wyoming.
 He serves as the Senior Warrant Officer Advisor to the adjutant general of the Wyoming National Guard on all matters pertaining to policies, programs, and actions impacting the warrant officer cohort, including professional development, promotions, assignments, incentives, morale, discipline, and strength.

 Air

 153rd Airlift Wing Commander

-Colonel Barry Deibert is the 153rd Airlift Wing Commander for the Wyoming Air National Guard in Cheyenne, Wyoming.
+Colonel Brian W. Diehl is the 153rd Airlift Wing Commander for the Wyoming Air National Guard in Cheyenne, Wyoming.
 He has overall responsibility for the organization, training, and resourcing of more than 1,200 airmen.

 Command Chief Master Sergeant

-Chief Master Sergeant Svendsen Larsen the Command Chief Master Sergeant to the Adjutant General of Wyoming.
+Chief Master Sergeant Svend Larsen the Command Chief Master Sergeant to the Adjutant General of Wyoming.
 He is responsible for all affairs concerned with the enlisted personnel of the Wyoming Air National Guard.
 He also serves as the Senior Enlisted Leader to the Chief of the Joint Staff.